-An external zero adjustment mechanism in the electronics housing allows local rezeroing of the transmitter output without removing the electronics compartment cover.
+An optional external zero adjustment mechanism in the electronics housing allows calibration at zero differential pressure (the CAL ATO function) or at the lower range value differential pressure (the CAL LRV function) without removing the electronics compartment cover.
 The mechanism is magnetically activated through the housing wall to prevent moisture from entering the enclosure.
-Zeroing is accomplished when the external zero button is depressed.